zrmacc/MCC/README.md

 * The stratification factor `strata` is optional, and may be omitted.
 Strata empty in one arm or the other are allowed; these strata receive weight zero when combining areas across arms.
 * `reps` is the number of bootstrap replicates.
 The bootstrap is grouped by `idx`, and stratified by `strata`, if applicable.
 * `alpha` is 1 minus the desired confidence interval (CI) coverage.
 CIs are obtained via the percentile method, with probability $\alpha / 2$ allocated to each tail.
+* `ci_type` is either `'ETI'` for an equi-tailed interval, or `'HDI'` for the highest density interval.
-* `pval_type` is either `'2-sided'` or `'1-sided'`.
-For `'2-sided'`, on each resample, the per-patient treatment assignments are randomized, and null values for the test statistics area calculated.
-The final p-value represents the proportion of resamples on which the null test statistics were as or more extreme than observed.
-For `pval_type = '1-sided'`, the treatment assignments are not randomized; instead, the p-value is calculated as the proportion of resamples on which the sign of the bootstrapped difference in areas disagrees with the observed sign.
+* `pval_type` is either `'perm'` or `'boot'`.
+For `'perm'`, treatment assignments are permuted on each iteration, and the p-value is the proportion of the *null* statistics that are as or more extreme than the *observed* statistics.
+For `'boot'`, the p-value is twice the proportion of bootstrap replicates on which the sign of the difference is areas is reversed.